 Ford Motor Company (NYSE: F) is providing a glimmer of hope as we open the door to 2021.
-Bulls, in particular analysts, are adamant that investors should see a respectable capital gain after twelve months, but not enough to entice new investors to buy.
+Bulls, in particular analysts, are confident Ford stock will continue to gain in 2021.
 However, the bears are not backing down as they expose the gapping debt holes in the business.
 This article will look to provide the bearish and bullish Ford Motor stock forecast for 2021.

 Table of contents

 Analysts and Ford Motor price forecasts remain slightly bullish come 2021.
 Amongst 16 Wallstreet analysts, 9 have listed a Hold rating while 5 have determined a Buy rating.
 The average 12 month price target is at $9.48 a share.
 This suggests an downside of 15% from the current trading price.
 Here are some of the more recent price target forecasts from analysts at larger financial institutions:

 2/05/2021 Benchmark – analysts at Benchmark increased their 12 month price target from $12 to $14 a share, suggesting an upside potential of 26%